 Shop, tour and explore the outdoors in Jaipur

-Our location places you within walking distance of Ganpati Plaza, where you can shop for Indian handicrafts and savor delicious meals at one-of-a-kind eateries.
-Guests of Radisson Jaipur City Center enjoy easy access to nearby attractions like Amber Fort and the City Palace of Jaipur.
-Marvel at 18th-century architecture at Hawa Mahal, or explore Jal Mahal Talav, a picturesque palace submerged in Man Sagar Lake.
+At Radisson Jaipur City Center, you can walk to some of the city’s best attractions, including the Indian handicraft stalls and one-of-a-kind eateries at Ganpati Plaza.
+Set aside an extra day to discover the incredible history and beauty of sites like Amber Fort and the City Palace of Jaipur.
+Marvel at 18th-century architecture at Hawa Mahal, or explore Jal Mahal, a picturesque palace submerged in Man Sagar Lake.
 With the Jaipur Railway Station within a kilometre of the hotel, you can travel to the area’s top attractions with ease.

 - Ganpati Plaza (0.7 km)

-Find authentic Indian clothing and traditional handicrafts at this shopping plaza within walking distance of the hotel.
-When you need to get off your feet awhile, visit one of several restaurants located in the plaza.
+Find authentic Indian clothing and traditional handicrafts at this shopping plaza located within walking distance of the hotel.
+The plaza is also home to several restaurants.

 - Jantar Mantar (3.6 km)

-Visit Jantar Mantar, the largest stone observatory in the world, and check out the collection of astronomical instruments and the amazing, detailed stonework that made this attraction a marvel of the Mughal age.
+The largest stone observatory in the world, Jantar Mantar boasts an impressive collection of astronomical instruments.
+Visit to see the detailed stonework that made this attraction a marvel of the Mughal age.

 - Hawa Mahal (3.2 km)